14 April 2014 17:12 ET

 I = 9 R = 9

-her path of destiny = 64 = Depressing.
-This sucks.
+her path of destiny = 32 = Blockbuster success.
+One of the best.

 discover some of your own numerology for FREE at: